CodeDroid999/CryptPy/README.md

   <li>keys.png</li>
   <li>requirements.txt</li>
 <ol>
-Once you have a command prompt open to the correct path, you should type the following command:
+2.Once you have a command prompt open to the correct path, you should type the following command:
      py -m pip install -r requirements.txt
 (to run the program successfully, we need a python module called pybase64 installed: running the above command installs it for you)
 Alternatively: